-So, what if the problem of low water pressure is throughout the house?
+What if the problem of low water pressure is throughout the house?
 Then something more significant is happening.
-Before you call your plumber, check with your neighbors to make sure they don’t have the same problem.
-It’s not unheard of that your Regional Water Company is having a temporary problem causing your water pressure to dip.
+Before calling your plumber, check with your neighbors to ensure they don’t have the same problem.
+It’s not unheard of that your Public Utilities company may be having a temporary problem in your area, causing your water pressure to dip.
+For example, suppose water mains are being replaced in the neighborhood.
+In that case, there may be a temporary loss of water pressure until customers get connected to the temporary water supply during construction.

 Your Water Pressure Regulator Failed

-Another problem that’s very common is your water pressure regulator failed.
-Depending on the conditions, some water pressure regulators will only last a few years, but we’ve heard of them lasting up to 40 years in some cases.
-It’s usually the first place your plumber will look to diagnosis for low water pressure.
+Another very common problem is your water pressure regulator failed.
+Depending on the conditions, some water pressure regulators will only last a few years, but their life expectancy is 10-15 years.
+It’s usually the first place your plumber will look to diagnose for low water pressure.
 A failed water pressure regulator could cause a rise in water pressure as well as a drop.
 Whatever the case, it will need replacing.
+Any homeowner is capable of testing their water pressure.
+You could purchase a water pressure test gauge at your local home center or online for less than ten dollars.
+It fastens to your outdoor spigot just like a garden hose.
+Fasten it to the closet spigot your incoming water supply.

 Could Be Your Water Meter Valve Or Shut Off Valve

-There are two valves that allow water to flow into our homes freely.
-One of the valves is connected to the water meter located near the street.
-If that valve is partially closed this would result in low water pressure.
-The other valve is the water shut off valve to the house.
-It could be partially closed causing the water pressure problem.
+Two valves allow water to flow into our homes freely.
+One of the valves gets connected to the water meter located near the street.
+If that valve is partially closed, this will result in low water pressure.
+It could happen if work in the area was being completed and the valve was not completely closed by a field worker.
+The other valve is the water shut-off valve to the home.
+Again, it could be partially closed, causing the water pressure problem.
+It’s more common than one might think.
+The shut-off valve opens and closes from a lever handle.
+In some cases, it gets bumped, or a child might tamper with it.
+If it is partially closed, open it all the way.
+Your problem is solved!

-Worst Case Scenario – The Pipes Need To Be Replaced
+Worst Case Scenario – The Pipes Need To Replacing

-In the worst case scenario and most pressing problem, your home pipes are ready to be replaced.
-Pipes that are more than 50 years old and have never had any water filtration are subject to leaks and mineral build up.
-Brass pipes can last 40-70 plus years, copper for 50+ years and galvanized steel for 20 – 50 years.
+In the worst-case scenario and most pressing problem, your home pipes are ready to be replaced.
+Pipes over 40 years old and have never had any water filtration are subject to leaks and mineral buildup.
+Brass pipes can last 40-70 plus years, copper for 40+ years, and galvanized steel for 20 – 50 years.
 Unfortunately, everything wears out and will need replacing, and that includes your home pipes.
-In the case of your home pipes being the problem, this usually takes place over time.
-You’ll begin to notice the low water pressure over time.
-At Big B’s Plumbing, we’ve been completing whole house repiping for close to a decade.
+In the case of your home pipes being the problem, this will gradually take place over time.
+You’ll begin to notice a decline in water pressure over time.
+At Big B’s Plumbing, we’ve been completing whole-house repipes for close to a decade.